 4. SCHEDULING OF «CUSTOMER NAME»’S RESOURCES

-This section 4 shall not apply to any of «Customer Name»’s Dedicated Resource(s) and Consumer-Owned Resource(s) serving On-Site Consumer Load that BPA has determined, based on the Tarriff and Business Practices of the relevant Third-Party Transmission Provider(s), do not require scheduling as specified in the table in section «X» of Exhibit J.
+This section 4 shall not apply to any of «Customer Name»’s Dedicated Resource(s) and Consumer-Owned Resource(s) serving On-Site Consumer Load that BPA has determined, based on the OATT and business practices of the relevant Third-Party Transmission Provider(s), do not require an E-Tag as specified in the table in section 1 of Exhibit J.

 4.1 Prescheduling for TSS-Full Resources